shayan07/hadoop_project/README.md

    - Mapper: parse the input Json file

-   - Reducer: find last seen time of each visitor, from all of their activities
+   - Reducer: de-duplicate each visitor's all actions by choosing the max time value

 **MapReducer2: topk**